120 Random Facts That Will Make You the Most Interesting Person in the Room

 Research has found that our finicky feline friends know just what to do in order to get us to give them food and attention.
 One study published in Current Biology found that when cats used a more baby-like meow called "solicitation purring," us humans judged it as more urgent than their regular cries.
 So how did the researchers know it's manipulative?
 The scientists found that only cats who lived in single-person households developed this special cry—meaning it's only something the cat acquires when it has a one-on-one relationship with its owner.
 And for more cat trivia, check out these 20 Amazing Facts You Never Knew About Your Cat.

 In March 2019, archaeologists in central China's Henan Province reportedly found a 2,000-year-old bronze pot from a Western Han Dynasty that contains 3.5 liters of a liquid that was referred to in ancient Taoist literature as an "elixir of immortality."
 The elixir was found to be a mixture of potassium nitrate and alunite.
-However, we have to assume it was less than effective—considering the fact that it was discovered in a tomb filled with members of a noble family who are obviously not enjoying an immortal lifestyle.
+However, we have to assume it was less than effective—considering the fact that it was discovered, you know, in a tomb.

 There are plenty of quirky facts about the United States that are hard to believe—and that includes this little detail about Magnolia Springs, Alabama.
 According to USA Today, the town is the only place in the entire country that has a year-round water-delivery mail route.
 The folks who live there receive their snail mail from the U.S. Postal Service via boats that have been serving the 31-mile stretch since 1915.

 Go on, flip whatever device you're reading this on upside down.
 Or even try writing the word out yourself.
-If you use all uppercase letters (and write them properly instead of scrawling them out in some indecipherable text) you'll find the same word whether you're looking at it right-side up or upside down.
+If you use all uppercase letters you'll find the same word whether you're looking at it right-side up or upside down.